CodyTolene/Pocket-Pi/README.md

 7. Save and close `cmdline.txt`.

+8. Create a new file named `ssh` in the root of the microSD card.
+This will enable SSH on the Raspberry Pi Zero.

-8. Remove the microSD card from the computer and insert it into the Raspberry Pi Zero.
+9. Remove the microSD card from the computer and insert it into the Raspberry Pi Zero.

-9. Plug the Raspberry Pi Zero into the computer using a USB cable.
+10. Plug the Raspberry Pi Zero into the computer using a USB cable.
 Connect the cable to the USB port in the center of the Raspberry Pi Zero labeled `USB`.
 The green LED will light up, indicating the Raspberry Pi Zero is powered on.

-10. You should now be able to connect to your Pi using SSH either wirelessly (if you entered your Wi-Fi settings during setup) or USB cable.
-If you're using a USB cable, you may need to install the necessary drivers, there are many guides online to help with this.
+You should now be able to connect to your Pi using SSH.

 <p align="right">[ <a href="#index">Index</a> ]</p>